koverholt/auto-deploy-rstudio-connect/README.md

 ### `shiny-app/` project folder

-Contains a simple Shiny app and a `manifest.json` for the project that was generated using the following command in the R console:
+Contains a Shiny app and a `manifest.json` for the project that was generated using the following command in the R console:

 ```